Rukun-Aaron/cs235_lab_code/Html/cs235Lab1/Lab1Report.md

     - I learnt about how and why one would want to employ a virtual environment to develop code in.
     - I learnt that conda is a system that allows the creation and management of such virtual environments.
       - It does this by partitioning a portion of the drive and reserving it for virtualization when the enviroment is active
+    ---

     ## **Hands on tasks:**
-    ### 1. Task 1: Create a virtual environment with Conda.
+    ### 1. Create a virtual environment with Conda.

     - Encountered an HTTP conncection failure after downloading conda and trying to set up a virtual environment.